Performance summary 2020/2021

 Overview of outputs60Work with expert partners to improve our understanding of the needs of customers in vulnerable situations.

-We worked with a wide range of expert partners and were accredited with the British Standards Institute (Standard BS18477), which specifies requirements for responding to customers in vulnerable situations.61Train staff to recognise the signs of vulnerability.
+We worked with a wide range of expert partners and were certified to the British Standards Institute Standard BS18477, which specifies requirements for responding to customers in vulnerable situations.61Train staff to recognise the signs of vulnerability.